Moesif/moesif-nodejs/README.md

 ```

-For more documentation regarding what fields and meaning:
+For more documentation regarding what fields and meaning,
+see below or the [Moesif Node API Documentation](https://www.moesif.com/docs/api?javascript).

 Fields | Required | Description
 --------- | -------- | -----------